-What Are the 12 Days of Christmas and What Do They Mean?
+What Are the 12 Days of Christmas, and What Do They Mean?

-Love it or hate it, “The Twelve Days of Christmas” is a staple tune of, well, Christmas.
+Love it or hate it, “The 12 Days of Christmas” is a staple tune of, well, Christmas.
 Singing it over and over again, or perhaps yucking it up to a popular parody, is one of many favorite Christmas traditions.
 But it’s a bit bizarre!
 Why is it so long?
 Why 12 days?
 Why those gifts?
 (Can you even call flocks upon flocks of birds “gifts”?)
 And is there a more hidden tie-in to Christmas symbols?

 What are the 12 days of Christmas?

 Christians believe that the 12 days of Christmas mark the amount of time it took after the birth of Jesus for the magi, or wise men, to travel to Bethlehem for the Epiphany when they recognized him as the son of God.
-(The specific time period was likely part of the early church’s effort to adapt pre-Christian celebrations that helped the ancient Europeans get through the long winter nights.)
+The specific time period was likely part of the early church’s effort to adapt pre-Christian celebrations that helped the ancient Europeans get through the long winter nights.

 So what does the song itself mean?

-Well, let’s get one thing straight—it is not a secret coded song that persecuted Catholics historically used to teach children scripture without drawing the ire of those in power.
-This oft-circulated internet theory claims that each numbered “gift” represents a symbol of Christianity: “three French hens” for the Holy Trinity, “eight maids a-milking” for the eight Beatitudes, et cetera.
-But Snopes has debunked this theory; it has enough inconsistencies, and little enough evidence, to be almost assuredly just a myth.
+Well, let’s get one thing straight—it is not a secret coded song that persecuted Catholics used to teach children scripture without drawing the ire of those in power.
+This oft-circulated internet theory claims that each numbered “gift” represents a symbol of Christianity: “three French hens” for the Holy Trinity, “eight maids a-milking” for the eight Beatitudes, etc. But Snopes has debunked this theory; it has enough inconsistencies, and little enough evidence, to be almost assuredly just a myth.

-For as long as the song has been around, there have been slightly different versions of the lyrics.
-Even today, you’ll see some number-jumbling, specifically among the bigger numbers: Is it ten or 12 lords a-leaping, and eleven or nine ladies dancing?
-In past versions that can be found in old songbooks, it’s the narrator’s mother, not true love, who gives them all these lavish gifts.
+For as long as the song has been around, there have been slightly different versions of “The 12 Days of Christmas.”
+Even today, you’ll see some number jumbling, specifically among the bigger numbers: Is it 10 or 12 lords a-leaping, and 11 or 9 ladies dancing?
+And in past versions that can be found in old songbooks, it’s the narrator’s mother, not a true love, who gives all these lavish gifts.